White Springs, Florida: History

 Through the 1980s, water flow at the spring declined to the point when it ceased flowing in 1990.
 The ex-mayor of White Springs, Dr. Helen Miller, was vice chairman of Florida Leaders Organized for Water (FLOW), a group which proposed the Floridan Aquifer Sustainability Act of 2013.
 The legislation seeks to restore the Floridan aquifer to 1980 levels.

-In 2022, a neo-pagan religion known as the Asatru Folk Assembly (AFA) dedicated a Viking neo-pagan temple in White Springs.
-The temple is dedicated to the Viking god Njord and is called "Njordshof" which means "Njord's temple" in Old Norse, the language of the Vikings.
+In 2022, a white supremacist, neo-pagan religion known as the Asatru Folk Assembly (AFA), dedicated a Viking neo-pagan temple in White Springs.
+The temple for the hate group is dedicated to the Viking god Njord and is called "Njordshof" which means "Njord's temple" in Old Norse, the language of the Vikings.